Found My Resonance: It's Shifting The Country

 He won his re-election campaign in the 2018 mid-term election.
 He certainly wasn’t the only republican who won – there were many in the US House, and also a number of senators.
 They tend to be from more rural states, and more rural areas.
 This is pretty well understood.

 What I think is less well understood is what we can do about it.

 After Steve King won re-election, I set about figuring that out.

 Why wasn’t Mr. King’s outright racism a dealbreaker for rural Iowans?
 Some of the people in the more rural parts of this congressional district are my own relatives.
 Some of the people who voted for Mr. King are my neighbors.

-Why wasn’t it a dealbreaker for them that Mr. King doesn't do a damned thing for Iowa?
+Why wasn’t it a dealbreaker for them that Mr. King doesn't do anything to advocate for or actually serve Iowans?
 J.D.
 Scholten, the democrat who ran against Mr. King, ran on a platform of actually doing things for Iowans.
 He visited every single one of the 39 counties in the district at least three time… driving a district-manufactured Winnebago motor home that you couldn’t miss.
 I was sure Scholten would win.

 Mr. Scholten lost the race by something like 10,500 votes.
 That seems reachable… but what could we do beyond what Mr. Scholten and his campaign already did?